 Marina di Punta Ala

 Everybody knows Elba Island as the famous place of exile for the French emperor Napoleon Bonaparte.
 But there’s more to it than that.
-Often compared to the Caribbean, the island is surrounded by stunningly clear blue sea, with white sandy beaches and majestic cliffs.
+Often compared to the Caribbean sailing, the island is surrounded by stunningly clear blue sea, with white sandy beaches and majestic cliffs.
 Enjoy a sailing trip around this beautiful piece of Mediterranean paradise and don’t forget your scuba and snorkeling gear!
 The seabeds boast streams of colorful fish and marine life.

 Plan a day cruise to Monte Argentario and anchor in one of the many secluded bays of the promontory, or enjoy the endless beaches of Giannella and La Feniglia that connect the peninsula to the mainland.
 Experience the eclectic mix of medieval and Renaissance towers and forts with modern cafes and restaurants.
 The two charming seaside towns of Porto Santo Stefano and Porto Ercole would also make a perfect stop for the night.